weisssean/pluralsight_code_challenge/README.md

 # pluralsight_code_challenge

 <h3>Installation:</h3>
-* run "npm install" in the root folder and in the frontend folder
-* run npm start in the root folder
+** run "npm install" in the root folder and in the frontend folder ** run "npm start" in the root folder

 This website demonstrate a ReactJS single page application using Node.JS backend.